docker/docs/config/containers/multi-service_container.md

 your process falls into this category, you can use the `--init` option when you run the container.
 The `--init` flag inserts a tiny init-process into the container as the main process, and handles reaping of all processes when the container exits.

-Handling such processes this way is superior to using a full-fledged init process such as `sysvinit`, `upstart`, or `systemd` to handle process lifecycle within your container.
+Handling such processes this way is superior to using a full-fledged init process such as `sysvinit`, `upstart`, or `systemd` to handle process lifecycles within your container.
+These "traditional" init systems are much more heavyweight - thereby increasing the size of your container images - and may not work as expected inside a containerized environment.

 If you need to run more than one service within a container, you can accomplish this in a few different ways.